stephenhowell/Body-Blocks-site/index.md

 ### Step 3: Start Posing!

 1. Stand in front of your (front) phone camera and start moving!
+2. I recommend you place the phone in a holder on a small tripod, so you can position it easily.
-2. The phone will show an outline on your body when a person is detected.
+3. The phone will show an outline on your body when a person is detected.
-3. While the app is connected, Body Blocks (in the block palette) will report the x, y position of body points on the Scratch stage.
+4. While the app is connected, Body Blocks (in the block palette) will report the x, y position of body points on the Scratch stage.

 </div>